Please review the application instructions PDF prior to beginning your bar exam application.

-After finalizing your application, return to Step 3 on this website to start your third-party information requests (driving records and criminal history requests PDF).
+After finalizing your application, return to Step 3 on this website to start your third-party information requests (Required Third Party Information Instructions PDF).
 Application mailing information is available at Step 4.
 General exam information is located at Step 5.

 Begin the Michigan Bar exam application.
 Applications for the February 2014 exam applications will be accepted after August 15, 2013, and must be postmarked on or before December 15, 2013.
 Applications for the July 2014 exam will be accepted after January 15, 2014, and must be postmarked on or before May 15, 2014.
 See Application Deadlines PDF and Fees PDF.

 How long is my C&F certification valid?